-During the second year of study students will further develop their programming and software development skills.
+The second year of the degree is more in-depth and specialized.
+Students will further develop their programming and software development skills by learning data structure and algorithms, object-oriented programming and professional software development.
 They will also explore statistical tools and techniques for data analysis and explore NoSQL data storage technologies.

 After completing the degree, graduates will have the theoretical and practical competence required to work across a variety of industries within numerous types of organisations.
 Graduates will also be qualified to continue developing their expertise through further study.